"Site Scan is a must have for any surveyor. I can collect detailed, accurate data for an entire job site, and save hours of work on every project.”

 Steve Moran, Principal, Moran Surveying

 Challenging and inaccessible terrain can be tedious, difficult, and expensive to survey with GPS equipment, total stations, or aerial LiDAR.
 Site Scan makes surveying steep ravines, inaccessible river banks, or quick-sinking mud safe and easy.
-Contours and breaklines on the canyon pictured were generated in hours with Site Scan versus in days with traditional techniques.

 Site Scan enables you to quickly generate a topographic survey of any site—even an inaccessible one—quickly and cost effectively.
 With a few taps on a tablet, anyone on your team can generate orthophotos, point clouds, and meshes, which are used to build design surfaces and contours.
 The Site Scan workflow is easy, but personalized support is always available from our team of success engineers.